 Unless you are a confidential employee, you are required to report any suspected Title IX violation to the Title IX Team immediately.

-View the Summary for Employees handout to learn how to respond when a student makes a report.
+View the Title IX handout for University employees to learn how to respond when a student makes a report.

 Remember: